TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 These models are designed to look and feel like you're simply using SQL, but they can be customized for advanced use cases.

 To create a SQL-based model, add a new file with the `.sql` suffix into the `models/` directory (or a subdirectory of `models/`) within your SQLMesh project.
-Although the name of the file doesn't matter, it is recommended to use a name that preserves the model's name.
-Each file can only have one model defined within it.
+Although the name of the file doesn't matter, it is customary to use the model's name (without the schema) as the file name.
+For example, the file containing the model sqlmesh_example.seed_model file would be named `seed_model.sql`.

 ### Example